-Timer is a custom project management system we originally created for our internal needs.
+Timer is a custom project management with time tracking system we originally created for our internal needs.
 Timer solves all of our management tasks: we plan all our project sprints in it, track time and progress, and generate salary reports and invoices.

 One of our main goals is to be effective, which is why we adhere to a Scrum-based workflow.
-And, of course, in our work, it is very important to use a tool for tracking and planning tasks.
+And, of course, in our work, it is very important to use time management tool.
 Since we estimate the cost of projects based on the hourly rates of our specialists, we need to correctly predict the time spent by the team and adhere to the deadlines.
 Based on the time spent, we pay the team's salary, fight overwork, allocate resources, and optimize processes.

 Obviously, this requires a convenient and understandable tool.
-Since we did not find a suitable tool from the existing ones on the market, as some were too simple and did not cover all our requirements (or conversely, too complex), we created our own product with the perfect set of features.
+Since we did not find suitable project time tracking software from the existing ones on the market, as some were too simple and did not cover all our requirements (or conversely, too complex), we created our own product with the perfect set of features.

 The original version was just a time-tracking and reporting add-on to an existing system.
 Later, our workflow evolved and we decided to add some more features to Timer.

 Timer became a playground where we first adopted Angular.js, django-channels, WebSockets, Webpack, and other tools.
 When Angular 2 was released, it was a decision to migrate our existing system to Angular 2.

 Then a new active stage of development followed.
 And now we have migrated from Angular 2 to React.